Improved method to determine the $\Xi_c-\Xi_c'$ mixing: Introduction

 \section{Introduction}

-Remarkably recent experimental measurements of decay widths of semileptonic charmed baryon decays have revealed a significant breakdown of flavor SU(3) symmetry~\cite{BESIII:2015ysy, BESIII:2023vfi, Belle:2021crz, Belle:2021dgc}, a pivotal tool extensively employed for deciphering weak decays of heavy mesons.
+Remarkably recent experimental measurements of decay widths of semileptonic charmed baryon decays have revealed a significant breakdown of flavor SU(3) symmetry~\cite{BESIII:2015ysy, BESIII:2023vfi, Belle:2021crz, Belle:2021dgc}, a pivotal tool extensively employed for deciphering weak decays of heavy mesons (for some recent applications, please see Refs.~\cite{Lu:2016ogy,He:2018php,He:2018joe,Wang:2018utj}).
 This pattern is in contradiction with the data on heavy bottom meson and baryon decays~\cite{ParticleDataGroup:2022pth} which to a good accuracy respects the flavor SU(3) symmetry.
 In the pursuit of understanding this phenomenon, mechanisms were explored in the work~\cite{He:2021qnc}, with a very compelling contender being the incorporation of $\Xi_c-\Xi_c'$ mixing~\cite{Geng:2022yxb}.
-Subsequently, very interesting works~\cite{Geng:2022yxb,Geng:2022xfz,Liu:2022igi,Ke:2022gxm} have explored the impact from $\Xi_c-\Xi_c'$ mixing in weak decays of charmed and doubly-charmed baryons, and some interesting phenomena was discussed~\cite{Xing:2022phq}.
+Actually, the mixing has been previously explored within various models~\cite{Franklin:1981rc, Franklin:1996ve, Ito:1996mr, Aliev:2010ra, Matsui:2020wcc}.
+Subsequently, very interesting works~\cite{Geng:2022yxb,Geng:2022xfz,Liu:2022igi,Ke:2022gxm} have explored the impact from $\Xi_c-\Xi_c'$ mixing in weak decays of charmed and doubly charmed baryons, and some interesting phenomena were discussed~\cite{Xing:2022phq}.

 In a recent analysis to determine $\Xi_c-\Xi_c'$ mixing~\cite{Liu:2023feb}, four kinds of two-point correlation functions constructed by two kinds of baryonic operators are calculated using the technique of lattice QCD.
 Via the lattice data, two distinct methods are employed to extract the $\Xi_c-\Xi_c'$ mixing angle which is determined as $\theta=(1.2\pm0.1)^{\circ}$.
 This small value is consistent with a previous lattice investigation in Ref.~\cite{Brown:2014ena}, and determinations using QCD sum rules~\cite{Aliev:2010ra,Sun:2023noo}.